 Below are some statements about feelings and thoughts.
-Please tick the box that best describes your experience of each over the last 2 weeks: I've been feeling optimistic about the future; I've been feeling useful; I've been feeling relaxed; I've been dealing with problems well; I've been thinking clearly; I've been feeling close to other people; I've been able to make up my mind about things.
-Five possible response options to each question: None of the time; rarely; some of the time; often; all of the time.
-(Short version Warwick Edinburgh Mental Well-Being Scale, Stewart, Brown et al 2009).
+Please tick the box that best describes your experience of each over the last 2 weeks: I've been feeling optimistic about the feture; I've been feeling useful; I've been feeling relaxed; I've been dealing with problems well, I've been thinking clearly; I've been feeling close to other people; I've been able to make up my mind about things.
+Five possible response options to each question: None of the time, randly; some of the time; often; all of the time.
+(Short version Warwick Edinburgh Mental Well-Bang Scale, Stewart, Brown et al 2009).

-For each question, please check how much you have felt or acted this way in the past two weeks: I felt miserable or unhappy; I didn't enjoy anything at all; I felt so tired I just sat around and did nothing; I was very restless; I felt I was no good any more; I cried a lot; I found it hard to think properly or concentrate; I hated myself; I was a bad person; I felt lonely; I thought nobody really loved me; I thought I could never be as good as other kids; I did everything wrong.
+For each question, please check how much you have felt or acted this way in the past two weeks: I felt miserable or unhappy; I didn't enjoy anything at all; I felt so tired I just sat around and did nothing; I was very restless; I felt I was no good any more, I cried a lot; I found it hard to think properly or concentrate; I hated myself; I was a backparam; I felt lonely; I thought nobody really loved me; I thought I could never be as good as other kids; I did everything wrong.
 Three possible response options to each question: true, sometimes, not true.
 (Short Mood and Feelings Questionnaire, Angold and Costello 1987).

-In the last month: ...how often have you been upset because of something that happened unexpectedly? ...how often have you felt that you were unable to control the important things in your life?... how often have you felt nervous and "stressed"? ...how often have you dealt successfully with day to day problems and annoyances? ...how often have you felt that you were effectively coping with important changes that were occurring in your life? ...how often have you felt confident about your ability to handle your personal problems? ...how often have you felt that things were going your way? ...how often have you found that you could not cope with all the things that you had to do?...how often have you been able to control irritations in your life? how often have you felt that you were on top of things? ...how often have you been angered because of things that happened that were outside of your control? ...how often have you found yourself thinking about things that you have to accomplish? ...how often have you been able to control the way you spend your time? ...how often have you felt difficulties were piling up so high that you could not overcome them?
+upset because of something that happened In the last month: ...how often have elt that you were unable to control the important things in unexpectedly? ...how often have you your life?... how often have you elimervous and "stressed"? ...how often have you dealt successfully with day to day, rollers and annoyances? ...how often have you felt that you were effectively coping with im nt changes that were occurring in your life? ...how often have you felt confident about your aulity to handle your personal problems? ...how often have you felt that things were going your v ...how often have you found that you could not cope with all the d?...how often have you been able to control irritations in your life? how things that you had t often have yourelt that you were on top of things? ...how often have you been angered because of things the halver ed that were outside of your control? ...how often have you found yourself thinking about things that you have to accomplish? ...how often have you been able to control the way you sperd your time? ...how often have you felt difficulties were piling up so high that you could not overcome them?
 Five possible response options to each question: never, almost never, sometimes, fairly often, very often.
+(Perceived Stress Scale, Cohen et al. 1983).